Earth-System-Diagnostics-Standards/EMDS/standards.md

 ## Best Practices <a name="bestpractices"></a>

 ### Nomenclature
 In this document we refer to [MDTF](https://mdtf-diagnostics.readthedocs.io/en/latest/index.html) process-oriented diagnostics (PODs) and [CMEC](https://cmec.llnl.gov) metric kernels (MKs) as data evaluation modules (DEMs).
+A workflow within the DEM which has its own settings JSON is referred to as a configuration.

 ### Supported Languages
-Python is the preferred language for development.
-However, there are certain cases where Python may not be performant or may not have the requisite functionality (i.e. certain statistical analysis routines).
-Nonetheless, if the kernel evaluation routines are not in python, python interfaces should be provided for accessing the functionality of the kernel.
+It is recommended that DEMs are developed in languages that are portable, flexible, and unrestricted.
+Python generally meets these requirements, and frameworks based on the EMDS standards may require the use of Python.
+That being said, any routine that enables command line execution of the DEM (with a single executable driver script per configuration; see "DEM Framework File Format: Settings file" below) can be made to work under these standards.

 If compiled code is used, a robust build system should be provided.
 Compiled code should minimally rely on third-party dependencies and/or should be available through a conda package.

-### Python version
-Official support (fixing bugs) of python 2.7 will end on January 1, 2020.

-The framework will support Python >= 3.7 and, as resources permit, version 2.7.

-Funded development of new DEMs should be in Python >= 3.7.

-If there's no demonstrated user demand, python 2.7 support will be dropped in the near future.

-Documentation is needed for DEM dependencies on specific Python module or version of a Python module (e.g. Numpy>=12.0.0)

 ## DEM Framework File Format <a name="demframework"></a>